thibaultduponchelle/archives/pages/index.md

    left-title='Powerful and stable'
    left-content='

-* Highly capable
+* Highly capable :muscle:
 * Feature-rich
 * More than **30 years of development**
 * Runs on over **100 platforms**
-* Rapid prototyping...
+* From rapid prototyping...
-* ...Or large scale development projects
+* ...To large scale development projects

-"Perl" is a family of languages, **Raku** (formerly known as "Perl 6") is part of the family, but it is a separate language which has its own development team.'
+"Perl" is a family of languages, **Raku** (formerly known as "Perl 6") is part of the family, but it is a separate language which has its [own development team](https://www.raku.org/).'

    middle-title="General purpose"
    middle-content='

-* Used for mission critical projects
+* Used for mission critical projects :fire:
 * OO, procedural and functional
 * Flexible
 * Over 200,000 open source modules
 * Killer language for text manipulation
 * Unicode support
 * Database integration
-* C/C++ library interface through XS/FFI
+* C/C++ library interface (XS/FFI/SWIG)
-* Other libraries interface through FFI
+* Go/Rust/xxx libraries interface (FFI)
-* Embeddable
+* Embeddable :pager:
 * Open Source (Artistic License or GPL)'

    right-title="Perl and the Web" right-content='

 * Ideal Web programming language
-* Modern Web Frameworks
+* Modern Web Frameworks :earth_asia:
 * Great database integration
 * Web modules
-* Encryption capable
+* Encryption capable :shipit:
 * Embed into Apache
 * PSGI
-* Best companion of Sysadmin'
+* Best companion of Sysadmin
+* Army-knife for hackers :speak_no_evil:
+'

 %}